david-abell/audio-visualizer/README.md

 ## Lessons learned
 Include unexpected issues / bugs encountered.
 How were they resolved?
-- Issue 1
+- Solid.js is by far the better choice for animating svgs in this manner.
+This runs at 18 fps or lower if trying just to duplicate the number of svg paths solid.js could handle at 60fps.
 - Issue 2

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by Jack Herrington's very cool [60FPS Solid-JS Audio Spectrum Visualizer Project](https://www.youtube.com/watch?v=Xt1dNdJpgw4)
 - This project was based on [this tutorial](https://www.example.com).
 - Many thanks to...